R3Conclave/conclave-core-sdk/docs/docs/writing-hello-world.md

 our own version of the hello enclave project:

 1. Configure Gradle.
 At this time Conclave projects must use Gradle as their build system.
-2. Create a new subclass of [`Enclave`](api/com/r3/conclave/enclave/Enclave.html)
-3. Implement the `EnclaveCall` interface for local communication.
-4. Write a host program.
-5. Run the host and enclave in simulation mode.
+1. Implement an enclave object that accepts both local calls from the host, and encrypted messages from a client.
+1. Write the host program that loads the enclave.
-6. Run the host and enclave in debug mode.
+1. Run the host and enclave in simulation and debug modes.
+1. Write the client that sends the enclave encrypted messages via the host.

 <!---
 TODO: Complete this tutorial:

       Signing/running in release mode.
-      Update as API is completed.
 -->

-## Configure Gradle
+## Configure your modules

 Create a new Gradle project via whatever mechanism you prefer, e.g. IntelliJ can do this via the New Project wizard.
-Create two modules defined in the project: one for the host and one for the enclave.
+Create three modules defined in the project: one for the host, one for the enclave and one for the client.

 The host program may be an existing server program of some kind, e.g. a web server, but in this tutorial we'll write a command line host.
+The client may likewise be a GUI app or integrated with some other program (like a server), but in this case to keep it simple the client will also be a command line app.

-### `settings.gradle`
+### Root `settings.gradle` file

 In the unzipped SDK there is a directory called `repo` that contains a local Maven repository.
 This is where the libraries and Gradle plugin can be found.
 We need to tell Gradle to look there for plugins.